-Since early March 2020, when the United States and Canada quickly shifted how children, including those with visual impairments, additional disabilities, and deafblindness, were being educated because of the COVID-19 pandemic, AFB’s research team, headed by Dr. L. Penny Rosenblum, has led three research studies.
+Since early March 2020, when the United States and Canada quickly shifted how children, including those with visual impairments, additional disabilities, and deafblindness, were being educated because of the COVID-19 pandemic, AFB’s research team has led three research studies.

 These two studies, coupled with the first Access and Engagement study conducted in Spring 2020 with data from 1,921 family members and professionals tell the story of how the pandemic has impacted our students’ education.
 The Executive Summary highlights the key points of the study.
 The full report has more than 50 quotes giving voice to the concerns being experienced as the pandemic first impacted education.

 One of the key findings from these research studies has been the problems that students face with inaccessible technology resources.
 Resources to help ed tech product managers, school procurement officials, and teachers get started with accessibility were published in June 2022.